 British Airways has amended its rules on eVouchers and Future Travel Vouchers.

-This represents a 12 month extension on the previous deadline of 30th April 2022.
+This represents a five month extension on the previous deadline of 30th April 2023, and indeed a 17 month extension to the original deadline of 30th April 2022.

 What is the difference between a Future Travel Voucher and eVoucher?